sony/meta-flutter/README.md

 The default build targets are fixed to Linux, Arm64, and the following Flutter Engine version in the config file.

-#### Flutter Engine version

 ```
 ENGINE_VERSION ?= "e85ea0e79c6d894c120cda4ee8ee10fe6745e187"
 ```

 When creating a Flutter project, you will need to use the following version of the Flutter SDK.

 | Engine version | Flutter SDK version |
 | :-------------: | :-------------: |